derb12/pybaselines/docs/algorithms/smooth.rst

 noise_median (Noise Median method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.noise_median` estimates the baseline as the median value within
+:meth:`.noise_median` estimates the baseline as the median value within
 a moving window.
 The resulting baseline is then smoothed by convolving with a Gaussian
 kernel.
 Note that this method does not perform well for tightly-grouped peaks.